7 Critical Factors for Choosing Surgical Pendants: The 2026 Hospital Buyer’s Guide

 - Parking carts in the wrong zone because the boom cannot reach.

 And suddenly your new OR is not more efficient.
+It is just more expensive.

-「A poor pendant forces workarounds.
-And workarounds are where risk hides.」
+A poor pendant forces workarounds.
+And workarounds are where risk hides.

+The best ROI does not come from buying the highest configuration.
 It comes from eliminating the everyday friction that steals minutes, focus, and confidence from every case.

-【Body Section 6: Installation & Maintenance Guide 】
+Installation and Maintenance Guide

+A ceiling-mounted pendant is only as good as the infrastructure supporting it.
 If installation is treated as “just mounting,” you will pay for it later.

 Before purchase, align on: